 Now we are going to add some simple shapes to the picture.
 Click the custom shapes tool:

 In the options panel at the top of your document window, click the arrow by the Shape box , click on the more options button , then select the Nature option.

 You should now see the shapes shown above.
 I want to add clouds to my drawing.
 FYI - If the shape is solid black, that indicates that the foreground color will show where the black is.
 If the shape is white, that means that the foreground color will be just on the outline and be transparent where the white shows.
 First we need to make sure the settings are correct for our shape.
 Pick a color for your cloud.
-Click the down arrow next to your style drop down and click no style.
+Click the down arrow next to your style drop down and click Simple Outline.

 Simple click on the canvas and drag out a few clouds.
 Next select one of the sun shapes, remembering to change the color.
 Feel free to add flowers or other shapes.
 Here is what I have so far: